snl-dakota/dakota/docs-sphinx/source/usingdakota/advanced/advancedmodelrecursions.rst

 servers for supporting sub-iteration concurrency.
-Refer to Chapter `[parallel] <#parallel>`__ for additional information on parallel configurations, and to the Methods and Models chapters of the Reference Manual for additional information on these specifications.
+Refer to Chapter `[parallel] <#parallel>`__ for additional information on parallel configurations, and to the Methods and Models chapters of the Reference Manual :raw-latex:`\cite{RefMan}` for additional information on these specifications.

 .. _`adv_models:mixed_uq`: